kahrendt/esphome-docs/components/sensor/statistics.rst

 ``sensor.statistics.reset`` Action
 ----------------------------------

-This :ref:`Action <config-action>` allows you to reset all the statistics by clearing all stored measurements.
+This :ref:`Action <config-action>` allows you to reset all the statistics by clearing all stored measurements in the window.
-For example, this can be used to reset all the statistics sensors at midnight with a time-based automation.
+For example, you could use a time-based automation to  reset all the statistics sensors at midnight.

 .. code-block:: yaml